Nigel2392/go-django/docs/attrs/implementation.md

 ### Manually defining fields

-You can also manually define fields by calling the `attrs.Define` function.
+You can also manually define fields by calling the `attrs.Make` function.

 This function takes your struct type as an argument, along with the field definitions.